Riding scooter around Vietnam a must-try travel experience

 Foreign tourists drive motorbikes when touring Dong Van Town of Ha Giang Province in Northern Vietnam in 2018

-Australian magazine Traveller has published its 11 bucket-list experiences, including a scooter ride around Vietnam to “see a country in the same way pretty much all of its residents do.”
+Australian magazine Traveller has published its 11 bucket-list experiences, including a Riding scooter around Vietnam to “see a country in the same way pretty much all of its residents do.”

 “You get the unadulterated glory of one of the world’s great destinations, you get some of the best food on the planet, you get the thrill of the open road, and the joy of absolute freedom,” Traveller wrote.

 It advised travelers to take their own protective gear, buy a local SIM to use Google Maps, use a decent agency to hire a bike and check travel insurance cover.